How to create a culture of innovation

 A company is like a shark: it needs to keep moving to stay alive.
 But to be an industry leader, simply swimming in the same direction—doing the same thing, offering the same products or suite of services to clients—is not enough.
 True growth comes from new ideas, new ventures, and new creative solutions.
 True growth comes from evolution.

-Why innovation needs to be part of a company's strategy (AKA - don't be a Blockbuster)
+Why innovation is a critical part of a company's strategy

 To look across the business landscape right now is to see a plethora of medium-to-large companies in industries that are being disrupted.
-In pharma, in healthcare, in financial services, in virtually every industry, there are startups with tremendous amounts of capital angling to knock out the incumbent players.
+In pharma, healthcare, financial services — in virtually every industry, there are startups with tremendous amounts of capital angling to knock out the incumbent players.

-These traditional companies ultimately have two options: evolve or fade away.
-And no one wants to be Kodak or Blockbuster, former industry leaders that failed to change, so evolve it is.
+Established companies ultimately have two options: evolve or fade away.
+And no one wants to be Kodak or Blockbuster, former industry leaders that failed to change.
+So evolve it is.
 In some sense, what's required is a return to innovation.
 After all, it's in the DNA somewhere; creativity and strategic thinking helped incumbent players become giants, but that culture disappeared as they matured.

-They know that they need to get back to being innovative.
-But it's vital for them to understand that a successful innovation program doesn't need to be constantly churning out a high volume of new products.
-It should be about experimenting and new thinking, an important way to keep vitality and manage risk of disruption.
-A separate track for innovation
+If your organization is looking to prioritize innovation culture, it's vital to understand that a successful innovation program doesn't need to be constantly churning out a high volume of new products.
+It should be about experimentation and new thinking to manage risk of disruption.
+Here are some foundational strategies for getting started:

 Truly succeeding in the innovation space requires separate work streams and micro-cultures.
-The people focusing on the day-to-day running of the company need to spend their time there, guiding the traditional business lines and maintaining the status quo.
-Meanwhile, whoever is responsible for creating new ideas needs to be empowered to do so—both from a resource perspective and from a logistical one.
-Too often, the innovation group gets bogged down helping manage the primary touch points of the business and never gets to actually innovating.
+Teams focused on the day-to-day running of the company need to spend their time there, guiding the traditional business lines and maintaining the status quo.
+Meanwhile, whomever is responsible for creating new ideas needs to be empowered to do so — both from a resource perspective and from a logistical one.
+Too often, the innovation group gets bogged down helping manage the primary touch points of the business and never gets to real innovation work.

 Develop the innovation muscles